 In order to be eligible for Hospice Services, you or a loved one must be diagnosed with a life limiting illness or condition which your physicians believes will result in a life expectancy of 6 months or less.
 Studies consistently show that a person who receives Hospice services, especially those who receive hospice care earlier on in their disease process, will live longer than a person who does not have Hospice.
-Hospice will never do anything or give any medication that would shorten your life.
+Hospice will never do anything or give any medication that will shorten your life.
 Hospice is NOT “Euthanasia” or “Assisted Suicide”.

 I had a relative who was on Hospice and they only lived a few days.

 Unfortunately all too often, many people are referred to Hospice Care late in their disease process.
 This can be because they want to try further treatment, or it can be simple denial that an illness or disease is as far advanced as a person or family realizes.
 Ask your physician the difficult questions before agreeing to any treatment: What kind of quality of life will I have while taking this treatment?
 Will this treatment really extend my life (my prognosis)?
 Craven County Hospice encourages everyone to receive any and all treatment they want for as long as they and their doctor believe it will help extend their life.